haproxytechblog/haproxy-enterprise-waf-sample/README.md

 Follow these steps:

 1. In the [AWS Console](https://console.aws.amazon.com), create a new SSH keypair via **EC2 > Key Pairs > Create Key Pair**.
 Name the keypair *haproxy_demo*.
 Save the PEM file to this project's directory.
+2. Update the **variables.tf** file so that its *aws_region` variable specifies the AWS region where you created your SSH key pair.
+Note that not all regions support all instance sizes.
 3. Install Terraform and then run:

 ```